 The Process Doesn’t Always Go Smoothly

 Even the most clear-cut cases sometimes encounter a few gray areas.
 Particularly stubborn insurance companies may have their own lawyers looking for loopholes.
 When this happens, you need an experienced, knowledgeable attorney like Marsha A. Kitch, Esq. on your side.

 While the law is supposed to protect workers, employers and their attorneys are more interested in protecting the company.
-You need your own advocate— Marsha Kitch has three (3) decades of worker’s compensation experience.
+You need your own advocate— Marsha Kitch has four (4) decades of worker’s compensation experience.
 Set up a consultation by calling 303.670.3923 today.